 Nicki Reg is committed to ensure that your privacy is protected.

-The purpose of this privacy notice is to give you a clear explanation about how your information is collected, used and shared when you have lessons and workshops with Nicki Reg, visit www.nickiregart.co.uk, the social media sites linked on this website, any linked websites or make a purchase from www.numonday.com/shop/nicki-reg-art
+The purpose of this privacy notice is to give you a clear explanation about how your information is collected, used and shared when you have lessons and workshops with Nicki Reg, visit www.nickiregart.co.uk, the social media sites linked on this website and any linked websites.

 We are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will be only used in accordance with this privacy statement.

 We may change this policy when necessary.
-You should check this page from time to time to ensure that you are happy with any change.
+You should check this page from time to time to ensure that you are happy with any changes.

 What information we collect about you